MeemeeLab/CoreMP135-Arch/README.md

 Prebuilt binaries can be found here:
 https://github.com/MeemeeLab/CoreMP135-Arch/releases

-Burn sdcard.img to your SD card.
+Burn sdcard.img or sdcard_oob.img to your SD card.

-Default rootfs has a size of 1.5GiB and you should extend rootfs to match your SD card.
+You should extend rootfs size to match your SD card.
 I recommend using parted/gparted to extend.
 (Don't use fdisk or it will erase `legacy_boot`, read below)

 Don't erase `legacy_boot` flag on rootfs, or your M5Stack will be unable to boot.

-## Setup
+## Non-OOB image setup
 Insert your SD card to your CoreMP135, and you are good to go.
 First boot may take long.